Pete Moorhouse FRSA

 There are two conceptual elements that are integral to the aesthetic of Pete’s work.
 Negative space and reduction.
 Negative space refers to the spaces between the elements, the concept of ‘Ma’ from Japan – roughly translated as ‘gap’, ‘space’, ‘pause’ or ‘the space between two structural parts’.
 This spatial concept is experienced as a consciousness of place, not in the sense of an enclosed three-dimensional entity, but rather the simultaneous awareness of form and non-form deriving from an intensification of vision.
+Space becomes the breath of art.
 Reduction is about embracing a minimalist aesthetic (‘Shibui’ – simple and subtle), avoiding the superfluous and hence reducing the work to the essence with out compromising content.
+The beauty is found in achieving this balance, ensuring we gain aesthetically as the work becomes more minimal.
 The combination of these two concepts shape Pete’s work.

 Pete is also dedicated to sharing his passion for creativity though his work in education.
 He specialises on encouraging and inspiring creativity within early childhood education, through research, writing, teacher professional development and conferences.
 Pete was awarded a national award from the Creative Learning Guild for his work promoting creativity.
 Visit his dedicated website for more information.